Should I take a DNA ancestry test?

 If you were not interested in anything else, then I would go through the more traditional kind of medical system way of doing this.

-And, you know, there have been efforts to kind of put together best practices.
+And, you know, there has been efforts to kind of put together best practices.

 And so, I mean, the biggest immediate one to me is like if some of them go out of business or get acquired by a company that you just wouldn't expect, you just might see your DNA being used in ways that you just weren't fundamentally okay with.